run-llama/llama_index/llama-index-integrations/graph_stores/llama-index-graph-stores-memgraph/README.md

 Memgraph is an open source graph database built for real-time streaming and fast analysis.

 In this project, we integrated Memgraph as a graph store to store the LlamaIndex graph data and query it.

 - Property Graph Store: `MemgraphPropertyGraphStore`
 - Knowledege Graph Store: `MemgraphGraphStore`

-## Instalation
+## Installation

 ```shell
 pip install llama-index llama-index-graph-stores-memgraph